 When you're new in town it's an exciting opportunity to discover interesting places to eat, those places that will define your trip, give you a local food experience and remain a delicious memory.
-That said, it can also be an experience fraught with disappointment, if you pick bad'un.
+That said, it can also be an experience fraught with disappointment if you pick a bad'un.

-With that in mind, Fine Dining Lovers share a number of tips on how to judge a restaurant worth stepping over the threshold, where you are likely to be rewarded an unforgettable dinner, for all the right reasons.
+With that in mind, Fine Dining Lovers has a number of tips for how to judge a restaurant worth stepping over the threshold, where you are likely to be rewarded with an unforgettable dinner, for all the right reasons.

 Head out early in the morning – we love nothing more than peeking through the kitchen door of restaurants in the morning to see which ones are buzzing with life and to steal a sniff of wonderful stock simmering away.
 The places that are alive and kicking early, the ones prepping stock, baking bread and chopping veg are the restaurants you want to book for lunch or dinner.
 Those that wake an hour before service and scramble to clean, prep and cook before the first guests arrive are usually to be avoided.